 The Capital Market Assumptions (CMAs) are updated on a quarterly basis.
-This process defines an expected return, volatility measure and covariance matrix for Dynamic Planner's 15 asset class model.
-The process is predominately quantitative (see Section 3 and Page 4 for more details) but does employ qualitative oversight by the Investment Committee.
+This process defines an expected return, volatility measure and covariance matrix for Dynamic Planner's 15 broad asset class model.
+The process is predominately quantitative (see Section 3 for more details) but does employ qualitative oversight by the Investment Committee.